aambrioso1/NLP/transformers/On What Transformers Know.md

 	from transformers import pipeline

 	SEQ_NUM = 5 # number of responses per task
-	NUM = 30 # number of asterisks to print
+	NUM = 30 # number of asterisks to print for section separator

 	# Some experiments in grammar.
 	# birds sentence: Brown, p.
 287
-	# skaters sentence: Brown, p.
-278

 	sentences = ["The man and woman run.
 The boy <mask> too.",\
 	  "The man and woman run.
 The girls <mask> too.",\
 	  "If it <mask> me, I would do things differently.",\